RFP – What is it?

 Dear[_____________________:]

 This letter summarizes the understanding we have reached regarding the terms and conditions of sale of the website or (domain name) [________________].
-To be certain this letter accurately reflects our understanding, please review the items below and indicate your understanding and agreement by signing on the signature line below.
+To be certain this letter accurately reflects our understanding, please review the itemized terms and indicate your understanding and agreement by signing on the signature line below.

 Terms and Conditions of Sale